dockstore/dockstore/README.md

 # dockstore

 The Dockstore brings together tools in Docker images with CWL-based descriptors.
+We hope to use this project as motivation to create a GA4GH API standard for container registries and intend on making Dockstore fully compliant.

 For a live demo see https://dockstore.org